barryclark/jekyll-now/about.md

 permalink: /about/
 ---

-This is the place that I am going to collect my writing and thoughts on a wide range of subjects, from my professional practise , business projects and music.
+This is the place that I am going to collect my writing and thoughts on a wide range of subjects, from my professional practise, business projects and music.

 # Contact me